GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 - The matchmaking system successfully matches players based on the defined rules and criteria.
 - Players are assigned to matches that provide fair and balanced gameplay experiences.
 - The matchmaking system scales effectively with increasing player traffic.
+- Open Match is integrated with your game server.

 ### Tips